 Throughout the Coronavirus pandemic, the safety, health and wellbeing of our professional care teams has been at the forefront of our response – they are our heroes.
 We have proactively ensured throughout the crisis that they have high levels of guidance and support to deliver the quality care our clients and their families should expect.

 We have been exceptionally proud of our Professional Carers, whose response to the pandemic has been nothing but outstanding and is a credit to the team culture that exists at The Good Care Group.

 We know how isolating the situation has been, not only for our clients and their families, but for our Professional Carers.
 Many carers self-isolate with their clients over and above the time they are scheduled to provide care to ensure their clients’ safety and protection.
 Their dedication and commitment to their clients’ health and wellbeing is truly remarkable.

-At The Good Care Group, we are committed to protecting our professional carers, not just in terms of their safety, but their mental health and
+We are committed to protecting our Professional Carers, not just in terms of their safety, but their mental health and overall wellbeing.

 Ensuring carer safety